Dansby Swanson Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have the 24th-ranked team ERA across all league pitching staffs (4.68).
+- The Mets' 4.70 team ERA ranks 24th among all MLB pitching staffs.

-- Mets pitchers combine to allow 65 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- The Mets give up the fourth-most home runs in baseball (68 total, 1.4 per game).

-- His most recent appearance came on Wednesday against the Tampa Bay Rays, when the right-hander tossed six innings, surrendering one earned run while giving up three hits.
+- The right-hander's most recent time out was on Wednesday against the Tampa Bay Rays, when he threw six innings, surrendering one earned run while allowing three hits.

-- In eight games this season, the 30-year-old has a 3.77 ERA and 11.5 strikeouts per nine innings, while allowing a batting average of .224 to opposing hitters.
+- In eight games this season, the 30-year-old has a 3.77 ERA and 11.5 strikeouts per nine innings, while giving up a batting average of .224 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.